rupraph/pipo-modules-FW/README.md

 This repo contains the code for pipo motion, analog, and range with the UI.

-# The last stable and tested version of the code is in bramch "main"
+# The last stable and tested version of the code is in branch "main"

 # Minimal Quick Start guide (linux/mac)